RSachinShetty/scenario-examples/CKA/deployment-issue/step1/q.md

 <br>

-`postgres-deployment` deployment is not running, fix the issue
+`postgres-deployment.yaml` template is there, now we can't create object due to some issue in that, check and fix the issue

+Note: Don't remove any specification